CartoDB/cartodb/gears/carto_gears_api/README.md

 end
 ```

-Then ,you can instantiate yours based on the API one:
+Then, you can instantiate yours based on the API one:

 ```ruby
 MyUser.with(CartoGearsApi::Users::UsersService.new.logged_user(request).to_h)